 However, the second test of the chicken piccata came back with the same “Gluten Found” message.

 The chef was still stumped and concerned as to why this kept happening.
 We discussed all the ingredients; everything was naturally gluten free or labeled gluten free.
 He told me he cooked the chicken on the grill, which is only used for gluten-free items (no gluten touches the grill, he said).

 I tested the chicken piccata a third time to ensure the Nima Sensor didn’t make an error, and it returned a “Gluten Found” message.

 Here’s the Best Part

 On top of it all, my server didn’t charge me for anything.
 I felt horrible because they went out of their way to make me a safe meal.
 They made me feel so special.
-I’m really bummed things turned out this way, but I’m forever grateful to the Nima Sensor for saving me from eating gluten.
+I’m bummed things turned out this way, but I’m forever grateful to Nima Sensor for saving me from eating gluten.